gogodojo/bw-coding-exercise/README.md

 * Converting an HTML document (email message) to "plain text" is actually a very deep and indefinite problem.
 Converting every possible embedded span, line break, empty element, and so on could potentially involve an extensive/massive transformational rule set.
-I've employed a very rudimentary solution, but there are likely very much improved open-source solutions in the open-source community.
+I've employed a very rudimentary solution, but there are likely very much improved solutions in the open-source community.
 * This service *should* automatically failover to alternative service providers automatically and *try* to service the end-user's request.
-Implementing this would involve (potentially) traversing a directed graph of failover services until the request was ultimately satisfied or all services were exhausted.
+Implementing this would involve (potentially) traversing a directed graph of failover services until the request was ultimately satisfied or all alternatives were exhausted.

 ### Unmentionables
-* Missing typings (TypeScript, Flow, etc.)
+* Static types (TypeScript, Flow, etc.)
 * Complete unit tests
 * Complete integration tests
 * Prod-ready exception handling